-This workshop focuses on how corporations impact human rights and how they can manage those impacts.
-Through group exercises based on real-world cases, workshop participants will gain exposure to human rights practice within a company, including: human rights impact assessments, risk management, internal and external communication, stakeholder engagement and collaborative standard-setting through multi-stakeholder initiatives.
-It aims to replicate real-world conditions by modeling techniques of stakeholder engagement and dialogue in a trusted, participatory learning environment.
-In addition to the two workshop facilitators, leading business professionals will join to facilitate skills-building exercises.
+This three-part Training Workshop provides participants with the tools to evaluate how corporations impact human rights and how they manage those impacts.
+Through group exercises and debate, workshop participants will gain insight into what human rights challenges look like to a business manager, and the risk management competencies they need to address those challenges, including: human rights impact assessments, internal and external communication, stakeholder engagement, grievance mechanisms, and collaborative standard-setting through multi-stakeholder initiatives.
+The workshop aims to replicate real-world conditions by modeling techniques of stakeholder engagement and dialogue in a trusted, participatory learning environment.

 -gain exposure to business and human rights normative and legal frameworks;

--understand the key tools of ensuring respect for human rights within the context of business operations that are used by governments, corporations, and civil society;
+-understand the key tools designed for governments, corporations, and civil society to ensures respect for human rights within the context of business operations;

--learn how to apply business and human rights frameworks and tools (e.g., human rights impact assessments, reporting, etc.) to specific challenges in a range of industries;
+-learn the human rights frameworks and tools (e.g., human rights impact assessments, reporting, etc.) that companies are expected to apply in the face of specific challenges in a range of industries;

--be able to evaluate which business and human rights practices are emerging as best practices and even as recognized norms.
+-be able to evaluate which business and human rights practices are emerging as best practices and recognized norms.

-A certificate of participation will be granted to all those who complete both days of training.
-Individuals who complete three workshops offered as part of the Human Rights Training Series will receive an ISHR Human Rights Training Series certificate of completion.
+This Training Workshop is part of ISHR’s Human Rights Training Series.
+A certificate of participation will be granted to those who complete all sessions of the training.
+Individuals who complete three workshops in the Human Rights Training Series will receive an ISHR Human Rights Training Series certificate of completion.

-We will also offer a limited number of reduced rates for those wish significant financial need.
+A limited number of reduced rates are available for those with financial need.